 This course deals with problems of human development and personal adjustment.
-Attention is given to the adjustment of students in the course and of the adolescent; to the problems which they have faced in the past.
+Attention is given to the adjustment of students in the course and to the problems which they have faced in the past; also to problems of the adolescent.
 A case study of an adolescent is made in laboratory school during the course.
 Selected films are used to help the student form insightful interpretation of human development.